KevinChristopherButler/quiz/README.md

 The site was deployed to GitHub pages.
 The steps to deploy are as follows:

 - In the GitHub repository, navigate to the Settings tab
+- Click on 'Pages' in the menu on the left.
-- From the source section drop-down menu, select the Main Branch
+- From the source section drop-down menu, select the Main Branch.
+- Press the 'Save' button.
 - Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://kevinchristopherbutler.github.io/quiz/
+The live link is: https://kevinchristopherbutler.github.io/quiz/

 ## Credits